Cambridge Scholars Publishing: Reception

-The company has received a mixed reception.
-It has been criticised "as being overly reliant on contributors to perform even basic copy editing of the texts" and a reviewer said of a book that "it gets stuck in a quagmire of editorial and copy-editing issues that simply shouldn't have been allowed to occur if proper quality control was exercised by Cambridge Scholars Publishing".

-Although it was not included on the original Beall's List of predatory publishers, it was included on an updated list on beallslist.net, managed by an unidentified source and not by Beall himself.
-David H. Kaye's Flaky Academic Journals notes that "the journals do not look stellar; no editorial boards are listed."
-As of 2020, editorial boards are now listed.

-Cambridge Scholars made an official statement on the site in December 2018 entitled 'In Defense of Cambridge Scholars' in which an adviser commented on the statements made on the site stating "There are no charges to publish.
+In 2017, David H. Kaye's Flaky Academic Journals noted that "the journals do not look stellar.
+No editorial boards are listed", but journals are no longer published, and as of 2020, an editorial board of international scholars is now listed.
+Cambridge Scholars made an official statement on the site in December 2018 entitled 'In Defense of Cambridge Scholars' in which John Peters, an advisor to Cambridge Scholars Publishing, commented on the statements made on the site stating "There are no charges to publish.
 There is no requirement on authors for a buy-back in return for publication.
 Royalties are accrued to the author from the first sale of a title.
 Decisions to publish are not taken on likely sales or profitability (which is unusual in a commercial publisher).
 The commercial risk to publish rests entirely with CSP."

-In 2019, the publisher's rating in the Norwegian Scientific Index was downgraded to "Scientific level 0" (i.e. non-academic), though this decision was reversed in 2020.
-The company is listed in the Clarivate Analytics Web of Science Master Book List.
+In February 2018, it was added as a potentially predatory journal publisher to an unofficial continuation of Beall's List of potentially predatory journals or publishers, no longer maintained by Beall but by an anonymous European postdoctoral researcher.
+As of September 2023 the most recent changes shown on the list were in December 2021.
+As of November 2023 a list published by Predatory Reports, "an organization made up of volunteer researchers who have been harmed by predatory publishers and want to help researchers identify trusted journals and publishers for their research", lists Cambridge Scholars in its list of Predatory Publishers and discusses it at length in a July 2023 news post which concludes that "Some studies name CSP as potentially predatory."